-Item 2 - Federal, State and Local Farm Program Payments
+Item 2 - Operation Receive Federal, State, or Local Program Payments

-If the respondent received any payments from Federal, State or Local Farm Programs (excluding conservation payments recorded in Section A and CCC loan payments) in 2010, then check the yes box, and ask question 3.
-It is not imperative that the enumerator fully understand the nuances of all program payments, since the respondent should know the source of any payments received.
-If he/she did not receive any of these payments in 2010, then skip to Item 3.
+If the respondent received any payments from Federal, State or Local Farm Programs (excluding conservation payments recorded in Section A and CCC loan payments) in 2011, then check the yes box, and ask question 3.
+It is not imperative that the enumerator fully understand the nuances of all program payments since the respondent should know the source of any payments received.
+If he/she did not receive any of these payments in 2011, then skip to Item 4.